 - Maintaining an error count of less than 1%

 - Maintaining a client satisfaction rating of 85%

-- Meeting 100% of all legislated deadlines
+- Meeting all legislated deadlines

 - Responding to all information requests within two business days